 Some sectors require commercial companies to request previous approval before incorporation, such as credit brokers, banking, and healthcare services.

 Certain business activities are regulated and may be subject to licensing, permits or authorisations.
 The licenses may contain provisions requiring prior consent or approval from the relevant governmental or regulatory authority for any change of ownership of the license.
 Certain public M&A transactions may require obtaining consents or approvals from the relevant personnel, governmental or regulatory authorities.
 If the M&A transaction comes within the scope of the Competition Act (Chapter 50B), parties may wish to consult the Competition and Consumer Commission of Singapore to ensure compliance with the competition laws in Singapore.

 Similar to other countries, special sector regulation applies to companies being active in the particular sector (eg merger of banks requires prior approval of the regulatory authority).
-Apart from this “sector” requirements, there are generally no issues to be considered.
 In most of the transactions, M&A documentation is similar to international standards and Slovakia is friendly to foreign investors.

 United Arab Emirates

 In the UAE, almost every share transfer requires the pre-approval of the concerned Company Registrar (DED or free zone registrar), and if the activity conducted by the target company is regulated and subject to a third party authority approval requirement, a no objection certificate from such third party authority is typically required in relation to a share transfer to a new shareholder.

 In some cases (depending on the concerned registration authority and/or the details of the transaction) official newspaper publications need to be arranged prior to the share transfer.